Is a phonon excitation of a superfluid Bose gas a Goldstone boson?: Origin of the degeneracy of the ground state of an infinite Bose gas, the method of quasi-averages, and the -theorem

-The real source of the ground state degeneracy for Hamiltonians (\ref{4-h}), (\ref{4-h2}) and (\ref{4-hb}) is the same: it is the uncertainty in the number of particles.
+In this way, our analysis shows that the genuine source of the ground state degeneracy for Hamiltonians (\ref{4-h}), (\ref{4-hb}) and (\ref{4-hme}) is the same: it is particle-number indeterminacy.
 Indeed, if the number of particles in the state $|0\rangle$ is certain and equal to $N$, then $\hat{N}|0\rangle=N|0\rangle$, which implies $\hat{U}_{\theta}|0\rangle\equiv e^{i\theta\hat{N}}|0\rangle =e^{i\theta N}|0\rangle$.
-Such a state $|0\rangle$ is nondegenerate with respect to the $U(1)$ symmetry.
-Therefore, a relation of the form $\hat {U}_{\theta}|0_{\varphi}\rangle=|0_{\theta+\varphi}\rangle$, indicating degeneracy, is only possible for an indefinite number of particles, $N$.
-The coherent state (\ref{4-11}) corresponds exactly to an indefinite $N$.
-It is clear from this that in the Bogoliubov model \cite{bogquasi1,bogquasi2}, the term $\delta\hat{H}(\varphi)$ simply selects one solution from many that are possible namely due to the uncertainty of $N$ (but not due to the $U(1)$ symmetry of $\hat{H}$).
-The ground state of an infinite system of spinless \emph{interacting} bosons is described by WF (\ref{13}).
-In a similar way, one can see that the degeneracy of this state is also related to the uncertainty of the particle number.
-It is not difficult to generalise such reasoning to the case of low non-zero temperatures, so that at such temperatures, an infinite system of spinless bosons should exhibit infinite-fold \emph{statistical} degeneracy.
+Such a state $|0\rangle$ is nondegenerate with respect to $U(1)$.
+Therefore, the relation $\hat {U}_{\theta}|0_{\varphi}\rangle=|0_{\theta+\varphi}\rangle$, which we have obtained above and which indicates degeneracy, is only possible when the particle number is indeterminate.
+The ground state of an infinite system of spinless \emph{interacting} bosons is described by the WF (\ref{13}).
+In a similar way, one can see that the degeneracy of this state is also related to particle-number indeterminacy.

-We have shown in several ways that the ground state of an infinite Bose gas can be considered infinitely degenerate, and that the degeneracy is related to the uncertainty in the number of particles in the infinite system.
-Thus, although for some systems (e.g., a ferromagnet), the statistical degeneracy is related to the additive conservation law \cite{bogquasi1,bogquasi2}, the nature of the degeneracy for the Bose gas is different.
+Thus, we have shown in several ways that the ground state of an infinite Bose gas can be considered infinitely degenerate, and that the degeneracy is related to the indeterminacy of the number of particles in the infinite system.
+Although for some systems (e.g., a ferromagnet), the statistical degeneracy is related to the additive conservation law \cite{bogquasi1,bogquasi2}, the nature of the degeneracy for the Bose gas is different.
 We suppose that the $U(1)$ symmetry of the Hamiltonian does not lead to degeneracy because the $U(1)$ rotation (\ref{15}) is similar to the wavefunction transformation $\Psi(\mathbf{r},t)\rightarrow e^{i\varphi}\Psi(\mathbf{r},t)$ and does not alter the state of the system.
-This property is due, among other factors, to the $U(1)$ invariance of the Hamiltonian, so that this invariance actually \emph{prevents} degeneracy.